jsguides

 }

 A mutual exclusion lock ensures only one thread holds access to a resource at a time.
-A naive spinlock just spins on a CAS loop — CPU-intensive but simple.
-A better approach combines fast spinning with wait for the slow path when contention is high.
+A naive spinlock spins on a CAS loop continuously, burning CPU.
+A better approach combines fast spinning for low contention with wait for the slow path when another thread already holds the lock:

 class Mutex {